OpenAPITools/openapi-generator/samples/openapi3/client/petstore/python/docs/PetApi.md

 # Configure OAuth2 access token for authorization: petstore_auth
 configuration.access_token = 'YOUR_ACCESS_TOKEN'

-# defining host is optional and default to http://petstore.swagger.io:80/v2
+# Defining host is optional and default to http://petstore.swagger.io:80/v2
 configuration.host = "http://petstore.swagger.io:80/v2"
-# create an instance of the API class
+# Create an instance of the API class
 api_instance = petstore_api.PetApi(petstore_api.ApiClient(configuration))
 pet = petstore_api.Pet() # Pet | Pet object that needs to be added to the store